LLNL/RAJA/docs/sphinx/user_guide/getting_started.rst

 Either way, the end result is the same and you should be good to configure the code and build it.

-.. note:: * If you switch branches in a RAJA repo, you may need to run the
+.. note:: * If you switch branches in a RAJA repo (e.g., you are on a branch,
-            command ``git submodule update`` to set the Git submodule versions to what is used by the new branch.
+            with everything up-to-date, and you run the command ``git checkout <different branch name>``, you may need to run the command ``git submodule update`` to set the Git submodule versions to what is used by the new branch.
-          * If the set of submodules in the new branch is different than the previous branch you were on, you may need to run the command ``git submodule update --init --recursive``.
+          * If the set of submodules in a new branch is different than the previous branch you were on, you may need to run the command ``git submodule update --init --recursive`` to pull in the correct set of submodule and versions.

 .. _getting_started_depend-label: